-By using strong construction agreements throughout the entirety of a project, contractors are not only showing clients that they are professional and know what you are doing, but are also protecting themselves from fraud.
+By using strong construction agreements throughout the entirety of a project, contractors are not only showing clients that they are professional and know what you are doing, but are also protecting themselves from fraud and disputes.
 Contractors will use many construction documents during the life of a project.
 Here are some of the essential documents, and how they’re used.

-While different construction projects may require specialized documents, there are 12 documents every contractor should use when creating construction contracts.
+While different construction projects may require specialized documents, there are 12 key documents every contractor needs to be familiar with.

 Bidding documents are not legally binding.
 However, these documents do give contractors the ability to state their intentions, expectations, conditions, while also working through some very important questions early in the bidding process.